-Sign up to Gransnet now for more advice and tips for over 50s straight to your inbox...
+Sign up to Gransnet now to get more lifestyle advice and tips straight to your inbox...

 "Consider making new friends via the internet.
 There are many lonely people out there.
 You have so much to give so live your life to the full."